Yan-Oliveira/doc-fao/content/advanced-escalations.rst

    - Even more flexible escalation management – individually adoptable to customer or SLA.
    - More precise service time management by detailed indication of remaining time.

-Available in Service Package
-   PLATINUM

 Target Groups
    - Customer service organizations having many partners or suppliers
    - External IT service providers
    - Call centers
    - Sales departments and sales companies
    - Advertising or communications agencies

+Available in Service Package
+   - PLATINUM

+Package Name in OTRS Package Manager
+   - OTRSAdvancedEscalations

 .. note::